It’s the first day of Spring Break and that can only mean one thing: lots of me losing it.

 We’ll go to the kid’s birthday party (which are normally the bane of my existence) after a quick stop at Sonic for a diet cherry limeade that I can quickly pour just enough vodka into to get by.

 Quickly worry about being judged for showing up at Sonic three days in a row for a diet cherry limeade that they know damn well I’m pouring SOMETHING into (mostly because of the bottle in my bag).
-Decide that I don’t give a fuck and they don’t know my life.
+Decide that I don’t give a F and they don’t know my life.
 Scowl at the girl at the window in case she thinks I care about being judged.
-Fuck her.
+F her.

 Go back through the Sonic drive-thru because I forgot I have to feed my kid dinner because it’s the law.
 Almost feel guilty about another kid’s meal but ultimately decide that I don’t care today.
 We’ll do better tomorrow.